tttapa/Pybind11-Matplotlib-Cpp/README.md

 I had to write some code in C++ where I wanted to plot the results of a signal processing function.
-The existing C++ plotting libraries had quite a learning curve, and I was already familiar with Python's Matplotlib already, so I didn't want to learn an entirely new library.
+The existing C++ plotting libraries had quite a learning curve, and I was already familiar with Python's Matplotlib, so I didn't want to learn an entirely new library.
 I then found [matplotlib-cpp](https://github.com/lava/matplotlib-cpp), C++ bindings for Matplotlib.
 It worked fine, but was quite limited.
 However, that gave me the idea to use pybind11 to call Python Matplotlib code